ccamel/awesome-ccamel/README.md

 - [goraz/onion](https://github.com/goraz/onion) - Layer based configuration for golang
 - [goreleaser/goreleaser](https://github.com/goreleaser/goreleaser) - Deliver Go binaries as fast and easily as possible
 - [gorilla/websocket](https://github.com/gorilla/websocket) - Package gorilla/websocket is a fast, well-tested and widely used WebSocket implementation for Go.
+- [gotenberg/gotenberg](https://github.com/gotenberg/gotenberg) - A developer-friendly API for converting numerous document formats into PDF files, and more!
 - [gowebly/gowebly](https://github.com/gowebly/gowebly) - 🔥 A next-generation CLI tool that makes it easy to create amazing web applications with Go on the backend, using htmx, hyperscript or Alpine.js, and the most popular CSS frameworks on the frontend.
 - [goyek/goyek](https://github.com/goyek/goyek) - Task automation Go library
 - [gqlc/gqlc](https://github.com/gqlc/gqlc) - GraphQL IDL Compiler